yzziizzy/gpuedit/DEVELOPMENT.md

 * Selection rendering when scrolled half-out of the selection
 * Selection rendering on empty lines
 * Click testing needs to account for dynamic line num gutter width
+* Active tab does not highlight correctly
+* Theme styling of selection stub on empty lines

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering